I believed in his photo.

 Act naturally.
 Just like that Buck Owens & the Buckaroos hit song I used to hear, growing up in Montana.

 All I had to do was act naturally, and certainly Grandpa would have approved of me.
 I dragged Lute’s almost-Life Magazine photo around the world like a little girl drags her tattered rag doll around the neighborhood.
 To grad school.
 To Yugoslavia.
 To Seattle at a TV station desk.
 To Russia at a TV network desk.
 To Microsoft.
 I liked that my co-workers noticed Grandpa’s picture on my desk, picked it up with such curiosity, and always asked about him.
-They seemed so impressed that I – a seemingly accomplished, educated, well-traveled woman – had this Montana cowboy for a grandpa.
+They seemed so bewildered that I – a seemingly accomplished, educated, well-traveled woman – had this Montana cowboy for a grandpa.

 His picture-presence reminded me not to get “too uppity,” to remember where I came from.
 I hoped Grandpa would be proud of me; after all, look how far his blood line had come in just two generations, with his grandchildren’s prized education, work, and travels.

 After living in Seattle for 24 years, my New York-born then-husband grew so bewitched by my Montana roots and childhood stomping grounds that in 2004 he insisted we pack up our bags and move to a 14-acre spread in Bridger Canyon, a stunningly raw and iconic area north of Bozeman, Montana.
 While opening moving boxes one day, I discovered Grandpa Lute’s worn photo.
 Staring into his far-away eyes, it began to dawn on me that I didn’t know this man at all, only what I believed him to be.
 I dialed my parents’ number.

 “Mom, who was your dad, really?”
 I asked.
 “Was he nice?
 Was he a great father?
 Was he fun to be around?